Homemade Pretzel Rolls

 - So make sure to get a pot of water simmering while your rolls proof.

-- You’ll spike the water with sugar and baking soda before adding the rolls.
+- PRO-Tip: Spike the water with sugar and baking soda before adding the rolls.
 Note that when you add the baking soda, the water will bubble furiously and that’s normal.

-- Also, use a serrated knife to make the classic slashes across the top of each bun.
+- PRO-Tip: Use a serrated knife to make the classic slashes across the top of each bun.
 They will create a nice X across the surface as they bake making the perfect spot to break each roll open to smear on some butter.

 - Don’t forget to add the celery seed to the dough.
 Though there’s no obvious celery flavor in these rolls, you’ll see it listed in numerous pretzel recipes.
 It must contribute to the classic pretzel taste.

-- How they bake up to a deep brown is also a mystery, but I’m surmising that it’s from the minute they spend in that boiling water spiked with sugar and baking soda.
+- Why they bake up to a deep brown is also a mystery, but I’m surmising that it’s from the minute they spend in that boiling water spiked with sugar and baking soda.

 Frequently Asked Questions